viur-framework/viur-docs/source/training.rst

     myKey = skel["key"]
     logging.info("Entity stored as %s" % str(myKey))

 For storing an entity to the database, the function :meth:`~server.skeleton.Skeleton.toDB` is used.
-If a skeleton was not previously loaded from the datastore using :meth:`~server.skeleton.Skeleton.fromDB`, a new key is automatically assigned.
+If a skeleton was not previously filled with data from the datastore using :meth:`~server.skeleton.Skeleton.fromDB`, a new key is automatically assigned.

 To read an entity directly from the datastore, its key must be known.
 To do so, the function :meth:`~server.skeleton.Skeleton.fromDB` is used.
 The following code snippet loads the previously stored entity again, changes the age, and stores it back to the datastore.